WinterAxis/ESV-MD-Bible/The_Bible_esv/61_2_Peter/2_Pet_1.md

 knowing this first of all, that no prophecy of Scripture comes from someone's own interpretation.

 ###### 21
-For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.

 ***